 The poor state of South Africa’s roads has further aggravated the car insurance crisis with annual road deaths approaching nearly 20,000 people each year.
 Enormous potholes, faded road markings and signs, and faulty or broken intersection robots generate an enormous amount of otherwise avoidable car insurance claims.

 Ineffectual traffic policing and general impunity to South Africa’s road traffic laws are another major contributor to otherwise avoidable car insurance claims.
-If only South African consumers were able to access innovative car insurance products that were affordable yet offered meaningful protection.
+If only South African consumers could access innovative car insurance products that were affordable yet offered meaningful protection.